 Due to the delay in shipment, we are extending the pre-order sale, offering a 10% discount on all Raise keyboards.
-Shipment will commence by the first week of August.
+For shipping updates, please click here.

 Dygma Raise - Mechanical keyboard for coders